AdaCore/ada-spark-rfcs/considered/rfc-function-out-parameters.md

 statement.
 This ensures that there cannot be different side-effects resulting from the choice of order of evaluation of expressions.

+Regarding possible interactions with other special cases, it is possible for a function to be both a procedural function and a volatile function (with both sets of restrictions that apply), but procedural functions should not be either expression functions (used for specifications) or traversal functions (used for borrowing/observing).

 In terms of implementation in GNATprove, calls to such functions should be treated like procedure calls.